microsoft/playwright/docs/src/api/class-browser.md

 Creates a new browser context.
 It won't share cookies/cache with other browser contexts.

 :::note
-If directly using this method to create [`BrowserContext`]s, it is best practice to explicilty close the returned context via [`method: BrowserContext.close`] when your code is done with the [`BrowserContext`], and before calling [`method: Browser.close`].
-This will ensure the `context` is closed gracefully and any artifacts—like HAR's—are fully flushed and saved.
+If directly using this method to create [BrowserContext]s, it is best practice to explicilty close the returned context via [`method: BrowserContext.close`] when your code is done with the [BrowserContext], and before calling [`method: Browser.close`].
+This will ensure the `context` is closed gracefully and any artifacts—like HARs and videos—are fully flushed and saved.
 :::

 ```js